-The Artisan ProQ cold smoke generator is the larger vesion of the ProQ cold smoke generators and produces up to sixteen hours of aromatic smoke – perfect for cold smoking fish, meats and cheeses, and infusing them with wonderful camp-fire flavours.
-Simply place the smoke generator inside a sealed metal box to retain the smoke – anything from a barbecue with a lid, to an old filing cabinet, or dustbin.
-Alternatively sit in the ProQ Excel 20 Elite is also available - a top of the range BBQ hot smoker, with 2 stackers, saving you from having to make your own.
+The Artisan ProQ cold smoke generator is the larger vesion of the ProQ cold smoke generator and produces up to sixteen hours of aromatic smoke – perfect for cold smoking fish, meats and cheeses, and infusing them with wonderful camp-fire flavours.
+Simply place the smoke generator inside a sealed metal box to retain the smoke – for example a barbecue with a lid (like a Weber BBQ), or a metal dustbin.
+Alternatively sit in the ProQ Excel 20 Elite - a top of the range BBQ hot smoker, with 2 stackers, saving you from having to make your own.

 Next, fill the smoking tray with the oak wood dust, and light the corner.
 The smoke will wind its way through the maze over the course of ten hours, releasing a steady stream of smoke.
 Add spices or herbs, or use different flavoured wood dust to scent the smoke and pair it with specific foods.
 Try everything from haddock, to home-smoked salmon, bacon, brisket, ribs and cheeses.

 The Artisan ProQ Cold Smoke Generator is designed to produce smoke for up to 16 hours, using ProQ extra fine wood chips.
 Results may vary, depending on the wood variety and if another brand of wood dust is used.
 It can be used in an existing BBQ (provided it has a lid), Food Smoker, or any suitable container – such as an old metal filing cabinet or fridge.
 Please be aware, that although the unit is a cold smoke generator, it does have a small area of very hot smouldering dust, so bear this in mind when choosing a container.